 Check out this beautiful timber frame barn in New Hampshire!
 We worked with Architect JL Purcell Architects and Nichols Hill Builders on this beautiful barn.
 JL Purcell Architects designed our client’s new home and barn, harmonizing the two together into one fantastic property.
-The home was designed to be conventionally built on site and the barn was designed to use traditional timber framing.
-The builder stick built the home on site and we supplied the structural shell for the beautiful new barn.
+The home was conventionally built on-site and the barn designed to use traditional timber framing.
+The builder stick-built the home on-site and we supplied the structural shell for the beautiful new barn.
 In our package, we included a beautiful Douglas fir timber frame featuring traditional mortise and tenon joinery, secured with oak pegs.
-On top of the timber frame roof is pine tongue and groove decking that we supplied.
-The barn structure was wrapped in Structural Insulated Panels (SIPS), creating a nice energy efficient envelope, which will help keep the space toasty during the harsh New England winters.
+On top of the timber frame roof is pine tongue and groove decking we supplied.
+We wrapped the barn structure in Structural Insulated Panels (SIPS), creating a nice energy-efficient envelope, which will help keep the space toasty during the harsh New England winters.

 An exterior view of the property.